utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 <!-- TBD: Should this section be closer to the Team Merge section? -->

+Depending on your [plan](https://www.postman.com/pricing), you may be able to [configure domain verification and account capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/).

 ## Configure team settings

 [Configure your team settings](/docs/administration/managing-your-team/team-settings/).<!-- TBD: Add more information -->

 * [Make your team discoverable](/docs/administration/managing-your-team/team-settings/#making-your-team-discoverable) to enable people in your organization to find and join your team.
 When team discovery is enabled, Postman displays a list of teams to join when users in your organization access their Postman accounts.
 Anyone signing in with a company email address is presented with available teams and can make a request to join each one.
-* Depending on your [plan](https://www.postman.com/pricing), you may be able to [configure your team's authentication methods](/docs/administration/managing-your-team/team-settings/#editing-authentication-methods) to ensure people in your team can sign in to your team.<!-- TBD: Point to the SSO content above -->
+* Depending on your [plan](https://www.postman.com/pricing), you may be able to configure your team's authentication methods.
+Learn how to [configure SSO for your team](#configure-sso-for-your-team).
 * [Manage your team profile](/docs/administration/managing-your-team/team-settings/#managing-your-team-profile) to share information about your team with other Postman users.
 This ensures your API's consumers have important details about your team's public resources.

 ## Add team members